Helping our people drive sustainable growth

 Our Sustainable Business and Communications (SB&C) function supports Unilever’s sustainable growth ambitions.
 Our SB&C Academy helps equip them with the knowledge, insights and capabilities they need to do this well.
 It includes courses and coaching on themes such effective partnerships as well as learning sessions on topics such as the circular economy and carbon reduction.

-Our employee sustainability champions in key functions, categories and countries help engage employees on sustainability, support our leadership teams to identify local priorities and review progress quarterly against our targets.
+Our employee sustainability champions in key functions, divisions and countries help engage employees on sustainability, support our leadership teams to identify local priorities and review progress quarterly against our targets.
 We link progress on sustainable business goals to remuneration for a growing number of managers, including our CEO and several members of the Unilever Leadership Executive.

 Developing our Sustainable Living brands